 Have you started collecting the cookie recipes that you want to make this month for parties and events?
 Each year at the beginning of December, I start to compile "the list".

 This is a list of cookies, candies, and treats that I want our family to make for the holidays.
-Usually we try to make about ten different things because we like to package them up and give them to friends and family bring them to parties.
+Usually we try to make about ten different things because we like to package them up and give them to friends, and our family bring them to parties.

-Easy tips for making these soft Chocolate Mint Pudding Cookies:
+Tips for making Chocolate Mint Pudding Cookies

 - Use a spatula to move the butter mixture and dough down from the sides of the bowl as you work.